Methodology

 More information

-For more information on the sources, reliability, and limitations of the data in GCPEA’s Education under Attack database, see the methodological appendix in the Education under Attack 2022 report.
+For more information on the sources, reliability, and limitations of the data in GCPEA’s Education under Attack database, see the methodology section of Education under Attack 2024.

 GCPEA’s role in the development of the TRACE data portal

-The Global Coalition to Protect Education from Attack (GCPEA) provided technical guidance and 2020-2021 data for the development of the TRACE Data Portal.
+GCPEA provided technical guidance and 2020-2023 data for the development of the TRACE Data Portal.
 Data came from GCPEA’s Education under Attack database, which monitors attacks on schools, universities, students, and educators, as well as the military use of educational facilities.
 GCPEA draws on this database to publish its flagship Education under Attack report series and other thematic and country-specific reports.
-GCPEA is an advocacy coalition of organizations that includes: Save the Children (Chair), Amnesty International, the Education Above All Foundation (EAA), Human Rights Watch, the Institute of International Education (IIE), the Office of the United Nations High Commissioner for Refugees (UNHCR), Plan International, the United Nations Children’s Fund (UNICEF), and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+GCPEA is an advocacy coalition of organizations that includes: Amnesty International, the Education Above All Foundation (EAA), Human Rights Watch, Plan International, Save the Children, the United Nations Children’s Fund (UNICEF), and the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 GCPEA is a project of the Tides Center, a non-profit 501(c)(3) organization.